 You can also track the movement of people once they’ve gone from social media to your website which has the pixel on it.
 You can then use that knowledge to re-market to those people.
 In the event that they don’t immediately complete the action you would like them to carry out when they visit the page, you can use that information to run another ad on your social platforms which will appear to those people with incomplete actions on your web page, to remind them to return and complete the actions.

-It’s a hugely important piece of very tiny code which you need to have on your website.
-If you download a Pixel helper on to your PC you will be able to search your agency name and see if you have a pixel on your website, along with everyone else’s, so you can see who is making use of their pixel and who isn’t!
+It’s a hugely important piece of very tiny code that you need to have on your website.
+If you download a Facebook Pixel helper onto your PC you will be able to search your agency name and see if you have a pixel on your website, along with everyone else’s, so you can see who is making use of their pixel and who isn’t!

-If you would like to know more about making the most of Facebook’s Pixel and using it in conjunction with Facebook advertising, get in touch! email@example.com or 01923 627 777.
+If you would like to know more about making the most of a Facebook Pixel and using it in conjunction with Facebook advertising, get in touch! email@example.com or 01923 627 777.
 We’ll be happy to chat with you about how you can make it work for you.